University of British Columbia Library: Okanagan Libraries

 UBC Library also serves the university's Okanagan campus in Kelowna.
 Two library buildings on campus are interconnected with the southern "Library" building containing the Okanagan Library with open collections and access to Okanagan Regional Library, while the northern "The Commons" building containing media labs, special collections and archives.

-In 2014–15, the Okanagan campus Library had 688,000 library visits., answering more than 17,000 in-person inquiries at their Library Service Desk.
+In 2014–15, the Okanagan campus Library had 688,000 library visits and answered more than 17,000 in-person inquiries at their Library Service Desk.

 The Okanagan Library assumed responsibility for campus writing services in 2014, and launched a new Writing & Research Services unit.
 2014 also marked the launch of UBC Okanagan's special collections program, with collections relating to the history, literature and culture of the Okanagan Valley.

 In 2014, UBC Okanagan's students voted in a referendum to contribute up to $10 million toward the expansion of the campus’ Library and Learning Centre.
 The renovations will add 45,000 square feet of space, more than doubling the size of the existing library.

 In Fall 2015, the Innovation Library - a collaboration between the UBC Okanagan Library and the Okanagan Regional Library - opened to support the Okanagan campus' students, faculty, and staff, as well as community researchers in the Okanagan.
 The Innovation Library is located downtown in the Okanagan Regional Library's Kelowna Branch.

 In 2017, UBC Okanagan partnered with numerous local museums and archives throughout the Okanagan region to initiate the Digitized Okanagan History project.
 The project digitizes historical photographs and records related to the history of B.C.'s Southern Interior, and provides access to them online.

 Walter C. Koerner Library

 Koerner Library, designed by Arthur Erickson, was built in 1997, replacing Sedgewick Library.
 Koerner houses humanities and social sciences, government publications, journals and microforms, and numeric data files, the Map & Atlas Collection, and the UBC Research Commons.
 It is home to nearly 1.3 million items.
-Its postmodern architecture contrasts with the Gothic revival design of the original Main Library (now the Irving K. Barber Learning Centre) on the other side of Main Mall.
+Its postmodern architecture contrasts with the Gothic Revival design of the original Main Library (now the Irving K. Barber Learning Centre) on the other side of Main Mall.
 Koerner is also home to the university's Interlibrary loan program.

 Woodward Library

 The Woodward Library's collection covers a broad range of disciplines in support of learning and research in the Faculties of Applied Science, Dentistry, Forestry, Land & Food Systems, Medicine, Pharmaceutical Sciences and Science.
-The collection covers a range of subject areas, including agriculture, biology, botany, chemistry, computer science, dentistry, earth and ocean sciences, engineering, food science, forestry, mathematics, medicine, nursing, nutrition, pharmacy, physics, public health, statistics, wood science and zoology.
+The collection covers a range of subject areas, including agriculture, animal welfare, biology, botany, chemistry, computer science, dentistry, earth and ocean sciences, engineering, food science, forestry, mathematics, medicine, nursing, nutrition, pharmacy, physics, public health, statistics, wood science and zoology.
 Woodward Library has the largest biomedical collection in Western Canada and a strong history of medicine and science collection.